Blog Main Page

 Skill - the ability to use knowledge effectively

-When we combine all three components and their definitions, we have a clear and concise definition of financial literacy.
+When we combine all three components and their definitions, we arrive at a clear, concise definition of financial literacy.

-Here is our technical definition of financial literacy: The quality or state of having sufficient knowledge of money, credit, investments, and banking, which can be applied effectively to achieve your goals.
-Our practical definition is this: To be financially literate means having enough financial knowledge and the ability to use it skillfully to achieve your goals.
+Financial literacy is the quality or state of having sufficient knowledge of money, credit, investments, and banking to apply effectively to achieve your goals.
+To put it plainly, being financially literate means having enough financial knowledge and the ability to skillfully apply it to achieve your goals.

 Ultimately, financial literacy looks different for everyone.
 It's a spectrum.
 Whether someone is considered financially literate depends entirely on their goal.
 That's why setting goals, specific goals, for how you want to use your money is so important.
-Your goals will indicate which areas of financial literacy you need to learn more about and how deeply you need to understand them.
+Your goals will determine which areas of financial literacy you need to learn more about and how deeply you need to understand them.
 Sometimes, just understanding the basics is enough.
-Sometimes, you might need more.
+Sometimes, you'll need to know more.
 It all depends on where you're at in your financial literacy journey and the goal you're trying to achieve.

 Start your financial literacy journey today with Banzai!
 A free resource focused on making financial and life literacy education accessible for all.
 Citizens Federal is proud to offer this exciting free resource to our customers and community.